spindart/red-team/linux_essentials/README.md

 whoami is a Unix command that allows you to show the current user of the system, even if you have permissions added with su.

 See distros Linux in https://distrowatch.com/

+# Resume fundamentals commands linux

+<b>File and Directory Operations:</b>
+ - ls: List files and directories in the current directory.
+ - cd: Change the current directory.
+ - pwd: Print the current working directory.
+ - touch: Create an empty file.
+ - mkdir: Create a new directory.
+ - rm: Remove files or directories.
+ - cp: Copy files or directories.
+ - mv: Move or rename files or directories.
+ - find: Search for files and directories.
+ - grep: Search for text within files.
+ - cat: Display the contents of a file.
+ - more or less: View the contents of a file page by page.
+ - head and tail: Display the beginning or end of a file.
+ - chmod: Change file permissions.
+ - chown: Change file ownership.

+<b>Text Editing:</b>
+ - nano, vim, emacs: Text editors for creating and editing files.

+<b>System Information:</b>
+ - uname: Display system information.
+ - top or htop: Monitor system resource usage.
+ - free: Display memory usage.
+ - df: Show disk space usage.
+ - du: Show directory space usage.

+<b>Process Management:</b>
+ - ps: List running processes.
+ - kill: Terminate processes.
+ - killall: Terminate processes by name.
+ - bg and fg: Run processes in the background or foreground.
+ - nohup: Run a command that continues to run even after you log out.

+<b>Package Management:</b>

+ - apt-get (Debian/Ubuntu) or yum (Red Hat/CentOS): Install, update, and manage software packages.

+<b>Networking:</b>
+ - ifconfig or ip: Display network interface information.
+ - ping: Send ICMP echo requests to a host.
+ - netstat or ss: Display network connections and statistics.
+ - ssh: Securely connect to remote machines.
+ - scp: Securely copy files between hosts.
+ - curl or wget: Download files from the internet.
+ - nc (netcat): Network utility for reading/writing data across network connections.

+<b>User and Group Management:</b>
+ - useradd, userdel: Add or delete users.
+ - passwd: Change user passwords.
+ - groupadd, groupdel: Add or delete groups.
+ - sudo: Execute commands as a superuser.

+    File Compression and Archiving:
+ - tar: Create and extract archive files.
+ - gzip, gunzip, zip, unzip: Compress and decompress files.

+<b>System Control:</b>
+ - reboot: Restart the system.
+ - shutdown: Shut down the system.
+ - systemctl: Control system services (systemd-based systems).

+<b>File Transfer and Remote Access:</b>
+ - ftp: File Transfer Protocol client.
+ - sftp: Secure FTP client.
+ - ssh: Secure Shell for remote access.

+These are just some of the fundamental Linux commands.
+Linux offers a wide range of utilities and tools for system administration, development, and various other tasks.
+You can explore more by using the man command followed by the command name to access the manual pages and learn about their usage and options.
+For example, man ls provides information about the ls command.

 ## References